FHOOEAIST/geofiles/README.md

 All of these extensions support two major features:

 1. Defining the coordinate reference system (CRS) of the used vertices' coordinates
-2. Defining an optional origin, which defines the model's center and allows to use relative local coordinates from this center.
+2. Defining an optional origin, which represents an absolute geo-referenced location and an implicit local Cartesian coordinate frame for the models with a metric unic.

 ### Geoobj